 This is a ranking of colleges and universities based solely on the popularity of their Audiovisual Communications program.
 Read the methodology here.

-Any student who is interested in Audiovisual Communications needs to check out Tribeca Flashpoint College.
-At Tribeca Flashpoint College, Audiovisual students have the benefit of a very focused program.
-Located in Chicago, Illinois, this school is a strong choice for students who enjoy the buzz of a significant city.
+Any student pursuing a degree in Audiovisual Communications has to take a look at Johns Hopkins University.
+Located in Baltimore, Maryland, this college is a sound final choice for students who enjoy the thrill of a significant city.